Textbooks. Lectures. Homework.

 It sounds crazy, but it’s true.

 First, immersion.
-Outside of moving to a new country, games are the most immersive experience that you can have—unlike watching a film or listening to music, it’s not passive.
+Outside of moving to a new country, role playing games are the most immersive experience that you can have—unlike watching a film or listening to music, it’s not passive.
 You become a character.
-You live in their world.
+You live in their virtual world.
 Imagine walking through narrow Polish streets, hearing a woman shout, “Pomóż mi!”
 (The Witcher III) or fighting to save your kingdom as your best friend begs you in German, “Enttäusche mich nicht” (Final Fantasy XV).
 How will you help the woman?
 How will you save your comrade?
 By thinking on your feet!
 You’ll have to master through the language quickly if you want to beat the game.
 Every minute matters.

 Secondly, entertainment.
 Games are just—fun!
 When you have fun, you want to keep going back.
 A little bit of excitement keeps you from burning out, so schedule in game time just as you would any other study activity; I often replace a day of studying with an hour of my favorite German-language RPG.
 This tactic might seem strange, but at the end of that hour, I am refreshed, excited and armed with a long list of new vocabulary words.